mogu-lab/mogu-lab.github.io/pages/joining.md

 There are a number of ways you can get involved in research at MOGU Lab:
 * You can do an independent study with us (e.g. CS 250, CS 350)
-* You can write a thesis with us
 * You can work with us during the summer (and get paid)
   * We have funding to pay students a summer stipend.
   * There are also several wonderful opportunities to get a summer stipend through Wellesley / the Science Center.
 As an example, these include: